This project

 I have described the pro's and con's of this chip in another article "Circuit

-Tricks" and you should read the features and work out what
+Tricks" and you should read it and work out what

 they really mean.